bos/stanford-cs240h/www/notes/zipper.md

 # A map as a lens

-Algebraic data types are not the only place we can use lenses.
+Lenses are not restricted to use solely with algebraic data types.

 They're just as applicable to container types, for instance: